keptn/keptn.github.io/content/docs/develop/operate/install/index.md

 **Keptn Control Plane + Execution Plane**

-If you want to install Keptn supporting [Continuous Delivery](../../continuous_delivery/) use cases, you have the option to roll-out Keptn **with** components for the execution plane.
+If you want to install Keptn with [Continuous Delivery](../../continuous_delivery/) use cases, you have the option to roll-out Keptn **with** components for the execution plane.

 * To install Keptn on a Kubernetes cluster with CD support, the `use-case` flag must be set to `continuous-delivery`: